 “We will develop and pursue a diversification strategy—including by working with our international partners—to ensure a competitive, sustainable and diverse supply chain.”

 Now the Secretary of State claims to have set out a “clear and ambitious diversification strategy”.
 This will come as a surprise to anyone who has looked at the Government’s statements.
 I would like to ask the Secretary of State: what are the actions to implement the strategy—which has effectively been set out somewhere and which I have not seen—and can he tell me where it is set out?

 This is a car crash for our digital economy, but one that could have been visible from outer space.
 BT and other vendors have put the cost of this decision in the billions.
 The Secretary of State says £2 billion.
 What is the basis for that estimate, and how will he ensure that the cost is not passed on to consumers?
 Today’s announcement refers to 5G, but what are the implications for our emergency services network—a saga even longer than this one, in which BT was planning to use Huawei?

-Labour has repeatedly offered constructive ideas to get the UK out of the Huawei hole; we have consistently argued to end our national dependence on all high-risk vendors and improve corporate responsibility for global supply chains.
+Labour has repeatedly offered constructive ideas to get the UK out of the Huawei hole; we have consistently argued for ending our national dependence on all high-risk vendors and improving corporate responsibility for global supply chains.
 This entire saga has shown that the Government cannot sort this mess out on their own.
-We need a taskforce of industry representatives, academics, start-ups, regional governments and regulators to develop a plan that delivers a UK network capability and secure mobile network in the shortest possible timeframe.
-Will the Secretary of State commit to that and return to the House regularly to update on progress?
+We need a taskforce of industry representatives, academics, start-ups, regional governments and regulators to develop a plan that delivers a UK network capability and a secure mobile network in the shortest possible timeframe.
+Will the Secretary of State commit to that, and return to the House regularly to update on progress?

 Will the Secretary of State get a grip, get a plan and secure our critical communications infrastructure, our digital economy and our national security?